Why Become a Nurse? 7 Benefits of a Career in Nursing

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (844) 347-2503.

-Why become a nurse?
-While you have likely already considered what compels you towards nursing, there are many practical career benefits that are worth considering.
-For example, nursing offers career advancement opportunities with room to grow.
-The field also offers high earning potential and a strong career outlook.
+While you have likely already considered what compels you to pursue a nursing career, there are many practical career benefits of nursing to consider.
+For example, nursing offers career advancement opportunities, along with high earning potential and a strong career outlook.

-Reasons to Become a Nurse: Personal and Professional Benefits
+7 Reasons to Become a Nurse

 Bedside nursing refers to nursing roles in hospitals, rehabilitation centers, and long-term facilities.
 Conversely, away-from-the-bedside nursing roles refer to nurses who work outside of these environments.
 While some roles may involve direct patient care, others do not.
 Some away-from-the-bedside careers include: